Electroweak ALP Searches at a Muon Collider

-The same search strategy applies to other benchmark beam energies.
+A similar search strategy applies to other benchmark beam energies.
 Fig.~\ref{fig:diphoton_other_benchmarks} shows the 2$\sigma$ limits on $\sigma(\mu^+\mu^-\to a +X{\text {'s}} \to \gamma\gamma +X{\text {'s}})$ for various muon collider energy benchmarks.
 Limits for optimistic luminosity scenarios are lower, corresponding to higher sensitivities, due to the aggressive increase of the integrated luminosities.
 However, in a conservative scenario where the luminosity is fixed, the exclusion limit becomes weaker for a higher $\sqrt{s}$.
 The reason is that as $m_a$ becomes much smaller than $\sqrt{s}$, the ALP produced picks up a greater boost in the beam direction on average.
 Consequently, the ALP decay products have larger $|\eta|$'s and are harder to reconstruct, reducing the signal efficiency.
 Meanwhile, SM backgrounds also increase moderately.

 \paragraph{Analysis of $a\to \gamma Z(\to \ell\ell)$}

 We first select events containing exactly one isolated photon with $p_T(\gamma)>350$~GeV, and two isolated leptons with the leading $p_T(\ell_{1})>100$~GeV.
 They must have opposite charges and same flavor.
 In addition, the dilepton invariant mass must satisfy $\abs{m_{\ell\ell} - m_{Z}} < 5 \Gamma_Z$ in which $\Gamma_Z$ denotes the full $Z$ width.
 All events containing more than one extra charged track with $p_T>10$ GeV are vetoed, excluding the lepton pairs discussed above and forward muons.